 I grew up in Dudley in the West Midlands and some say my accent still betrays me.

 I went to Sunday School as a child and then to a local Methodist Church.
 It meant little to me until my mid teens when I realised I faced a choice of seeking to live as a Christian or letting go of church.
 I sought to follow Christ as a disciple and on leaving school attended Cliff College, the Methodist Church Bible College for a year where I met a girl who was to become my wife.
 She came from a place I had never heard of – Dukinfield.

 I have worked in the Insurance Industry for over 30 years, mostly as a Loss Adjuster.
 After a time working in London we moved to Dukinfield in 1986 where we have lived ever since.
 I have been a deacon of Dukinfield Congregational Church for longer than I can remember and believe firmly in the vital importance of the local church within the community.

 DEACON: EMMA COLLINS

-I’m a Dukinfield Girl born & bred, I was Emma Johnson & in 2000 married and became Emma Collins.
+I’m a Dukinfield Girl born & bred.
 I was very fortunate to born into a Christian home where my parents & grandparents both worked tirelessly to serve a God.